ksjae/roleplay_kit/README.md

 ## Misc
 It may take a while for OpenAI API access to be granted, even after adding a payment method.

+This project may use copyrighted materials, with permission from respective authors. **These permissions may not apply to forked projects.** Please proceed with caution regarding the following items:
+- Fonts
+- Images
+- Music